| Mindfulness-Based Self Efficacy Scale (MSES-R)

-Description: This client-rated questionnaire measures the change in levels of perceived self-efficacy before, during, and after mindfulness-based therapy programs.
+This client-rated questionnaire measures the change in perceived self-efficacy levels before, during, and after mindfulness-based therapy programs.
 It is used for both clinical and research purposes, with the advantage of measuring the consequences, rather than just the processes, of mindfulness training.

-- Administration usually requires between 2 and 4 minutes.
+- Administration usually takes 2 – 4 minutes.

 - Readability is appropriate for adolescents and adult scorers.

-The MSES was originally a 35-item self-report questionnaire constructed to measure the change in levels of self-efficacy before, during, and following mindfulness-based therapy programs.
-The MSES-R is a shorter (22-item) version that emerged from psychometric data collected from a community sample (N = 521).
-It is a valid and reliable measure, with a 6-factor structure.
+The MSES was originally a 35-item self-report questionnaire constructed to measure the change in self-efficacy levels before, during, and following mindfulness-based therapy programs.
+The MSES-R is a shorter (22-item) version that emerged from psychometric data collected from a individuals sample (N = 521).
+It is a valid and reliable measure with a 6-factor structure.

 Research collaboration is welcome and can be discussed with the principal author.